Moody's sees Brexit talks delay after election, softer exit possible

-LONDON Ratings agency Moody's said Britain's inconclusive election result is likely to delay negotiations about the country's exit from the European Union which could be negative for Britain's credit rating.
+LONDON (Reuters) - Ratings agency Moody's said Britain's inconclusive election result is likely to delay negotiations about the country's exit from the European Union which could be negative for Britain's credit rating.

 Furthermore, Britain might slow its push to lower the budget deficit which would be a lower priority for the government, another negative for the rating.